Year 5 Curriculum

 - Solve questions about line graphs

-- Using test results to make predictions to set up further comparative and fair tests linked to air resistance.
+- Use test results to make predictions to set up further comparative and fair tests linked to air resistance.

 - Report and present findings from enquiries, including conclusions, causal relationships and explanations of results, in oral and written forms such as displays and other presentations linked to forces.

-- Identify scientific evidence that has been used to support or refute ideas or arguments linked to Gravity and the different planets.
+- Identify scientific evidence that has been used to support or refute ideas or arguments.

 -Understand location and movement of the Earth & other planets,